NeoGeo Pocket Color

 Horoscope - After inputting your date of birth you will be given a goofy little report based on Money, Health, Romance and General.
 Each will be ranked out of 5 stars.

 Setting - takes you through setting standard system options.
+They are:

 Language: English or Japanese